neondatabase/website/content/docs/extensions/pg_trgm.md

 The `word_similarity` function returns the maximum similarity score between the input string and any substring of the target string.
 The similarity score is still computed using trigrams.
 In this example, the first string `apple` matches with the substring `apple` in the target.

 In contrast, the `strict_word_similarity` function only considers a subset of substrings from the target, namely only sequences of full words in the target string.
-That is, the first string `apple` matches with the substring `apples` in the target, hence the lower score.
+That is, the first string `apple` matches the substring `apples` in the target, hence the lower score.

 **Distance scores**

-There are operators to calculate the `distance` between two strings, i.e. one minus the similarity score.
+There are operators to calculate the `distance` between two strings, i.e., one minus the similarity score.

 ```sql
 SELECT similarity('Hello', 'Halo') AS similarity, 'Hello' <-> 'Halo' AS distance;